ab4072g-debug/abhay-mba-portfolio/README.md

 - Branch: `main`
 - Folder: `/docs`

-Note: `docs/.nojekyll` is used to prevent Jekyll processing.

 ## LLM use and academic integrity
 An LLM (ChatGPT) was used to generate an initial outline and sample draft text.
 The final portfolio content was reviewed for accuracy and rewritten/edited to reflect the author’s authentic background and voice.
 Full details are documented in `appendix.md`.